Undergraduate Certificate in Mental Health Journalism

 Key facts about Undergraduate Certificate in Mental Health Journalism

-- The Undergraduate Certificate in Mental Health Journalism equips students with the skills to report on mental health topics accurately and sensitively.
+The Undergraduate Certificate in Mental Health Journalism is a specialized program designed to equip students with the skills and knowledge required to effectively cover mental health stories in the media.

 Why this course?